Drinking alcohol does not make people look more attractive, study suggests

 After the ratings were given, the men were asked to pick those who they would most like to interact with.

-Pairs of men visited the lab on two occasions – on one occasion they both received alcohol to drink – up to about a blood alcohol concentration of .08%, the legal limit for driving in England, Wales and Northern Ireland, and the United States, and on the other occasion, they both received a non-alcoholic drink.
+Pairs of men visited the lab on two occasions – on one occasion they both received alcohol to drink – up to about a blood alcohol concentration of .08 per cent, the legal limit for driving in England, Wales and Northern Ireland, and the United States, and on the other occasion, they both received a non-alcoholic drink.

 Friend pairs entered the lab together in order to mimic social interactions that would typically take place in a real drinking situation.